NLnetLabs/krill-sync/README.md

 19-04-2021 v0.2.1-rc1

-This release includes two fixes for issues that we found:
+This release includes fixes for the following issues:
 - Increase cleanup-after default to 1 hour (#54)
 - Write new notification file only on change (#55)
 - Respect --insecure option (#59)